Unified combatant command: Post Soviet era

-The U.S. Atlantic Command became the Joint Forces Command in the 1990s after the Soviet threat to the North Atlantic had disappeared and the need rose for an integrating and experimentation command for forces in the continental United States.
-Joint Forces Command was disbanded on 3 August 2011 and its components placed under the Joint Staff and other combatant commands.
+Then-Secretary of Defense Dick Cheney announced in 1993 that the command system should continue to evolve toward a joint global structure.
+Atlantic Command became the Joint Forces Command in the 1990s after the Soviet threat to the North Atlantic had disappeared and the need rose for an integrating and experimentation command for forces in the continental United States.

+In 1997 the former Soviet Central Asian republics were assigned to CENTCOM.
+In January 2002 the area of the Russian Federation remained unassigned.
+The following month the Secretary approved General Myers' recommendation that assigned Russia to EUCOM with PACOM in support for the Russian Far East.
+By mid-2002, for the first time the entire surface of the earth was divided among the geographic commands.
+Rumsfeld assigned the last unassigned region—Antarctica—to PACOM, which stretched from Pole to Pole and covered half of the globe.

-On 24 October 2002, Secretary of Defense Donald H. Rumsfeld announced that in accordance with Title 10 of the US Code (USC), the title of "Commander-in-Chief" would thereafter be reserved for the President, consistent with the terms of Article II of the United States Constitution.
+On 24 October 2002, Secretary of Defense Donald H. Rumsfeld announced that in accordance with Title 10 of the United States Code, the title of "Commander-in-Chief" would thereafter be reserved for the President, consistent with the terms of Article II of the United States Constitution.
 Thereafter, the military CINCs would be known as "combatant commanders", as heads of the unified combatant commands.

 A sixth geographical unified command, United States Africa Command (USAFRICOM), was approved and established in 2007 for Africa.
 It operated under U.S. European Command as a sub-unified command during its first year, and transitioned to independent Unified Command Status in October 2008.
 In 2009, it focused on synchronizing hundreds of activities inherited from three regional commands that previously coordinated U.S. military relations in Africa.

+Joint Forces Command was disbanded on 3 August 2011, and its components placed under the Joint Staff and other combatant commands.

-President Donald Trump announced on 18 August 2017 that the United States Cyber Command (USCYBERCOM) would be elevated to the status of a unified combatant command from a sub-unified command.
+President Donald Trump announced on 18 August 2017, that the United States Cyber Command (USCYBERCOM) would be elevated to the status of a unified combatant command from a sub-unified command.
 It was also announced that the separation of the command from the NSA would be considered.
 USCYBERCOM was elevated on 4 May 2018.

-Vice President Mike Pence announced on 18 December 2018 that President Donald Trump had issued a memorandum ordering the stand-up of a United States Space Command (USSPACECOM).
-A previous unified combantant command for unified space operations was decommissioned in 2002.
+Vice President Mike Pence announced on 18 December 2018, that President Donald Trump had issued a memorandum ordering the stand-up of a United States Space Command (USSPACECOM).
+A previous unified combatant command for unified space operations was decommissioned in 2002.
 The new USSPACECOM will include "(1) all the general responsibilities of a Unified Combatant Command; (2) the space-related responsibilities previously assigned to the Commander, United States Strategic Command; and (3) the responsibilities of Joint Force Provider and Joint Force Trainer for Space Operations Forces".
 USSPACECOM was re-established on 29 August 2019.